strayMat/causal-ml-course/slides/penalized_linear_models.typ

       ],
       [

-        Vanilla Linear regression fails to capture the relationship.
+        Vanilla linear regression fails to capture the relationship.

       ],
     )